w7-3/webautomate-pipeline-resources/src/docs/project-build-results.spec.md

     - Link to open the project Reviewer
     - A dropdown menu of all qualified URLs in the build
     - An error notification if the build failed
-    - For every active URL in the dropdown menu, 3 tabs are displayed (which reloads when the URL is changed):
+    - For every active URL in the dropdown menu, three tabs are displayed (which reloads when the URL is changed):
-        - Solution specific report
+        - Solution-specific report
         - Page Load Report: displays the page load overview.
 The page load report contains the following elements:
             - The URL in the browsers address bar
             - Result of the page load